Booth Gardner

-William Booth Gardner (August 21, 1936 – March 15, 2013) was an American politician who served as the 19th governor of Washington from 1985 to 1993.
-He also served as the ambassador of the GATT.
-A member of the Democratic Party, Gardner previously served as a member of the Washington State Senate, representing the 26th district from 1971 to 1973 and served as the Pierce County Executive prior to his tenure as governor.
+William Booth Gardner (August 21, 1936 – March 15, 2013) was an American politician who served as the 19th governor of Washington, from 1985 to 1993.
+He also served as the ambassador of the General Agreement on Tariffs and Trade, or GATT.
+A member of the Democratic Party, Gardner served as a state senator from 1971 to 1973, and was the Pierce County Executive prior to his tenure as governor.
 His service was notable for advancing standards-based education and environmental protection.

 Early life, education, and early career

-Gardner was born in Tacoma, Washington on August 21, 1936.
-He attended Clover Park Junior High in Lakewood, Washington before graduating from Lakeside School in Seattle.
+Born in Tacoma, Gardner attended Clover Park Junior High in Lakewood before graduating from Lakeside School in Seattle.
 His parents divorced when he was very young; through his mother's remarriage he became an heir to the Weyerhaeuser fortune.
-His mother and his sister, his only sibling, died in a plane crash when he was 14.
+His mother and younger sister, his only sibling, died in a plane crash when he was 14.

 Gardner was a graduate of the University of Washington and Harvard Business School.
 His stepfather was Norton Clapp, one of the original owners of the Seattle Space Needle.
 Booth co-owned the Tacoma Tides, who played for one year in the American Soccer League in 1976.
 He was also a part-time soccer coach for various teams, including the Tacoma Cozars.
 In 1978, he co-owned the Colorado Caribous franchise in the NASL with Jim Guercio.

 Governor of Washington (1985–1993)

-In the 1984 Democratic primary for Washington state governor, Gardner defeated Jim McDermott.
-In the general election he unseated Republican incumbent, John Spellman.
-Gardner was easily elected to a second term in 1988 over state representative Bob Williams.
-He chose not to seek a third term.
+In the Democratic primary for governor in 1984, Gardner defeated Jim McDermott.
+In the general election he unseated one-term Republican incumbent John Spellman.
+Gardner was easily elected to a second term in 1988 over state representative Bob Williams, and chose not to seek a third term in 1992.

 While governor, Gardner signed into law a health care program that provided state medical insurance for the working poor.
 He helped develop land-use and growth-management policies that made Washington an early environmental leader, steered hundreds of millions of dollars of increased spending toward state universities, increased standardized testing in public education, and improved legal protections for gay people.

-On March 21, 1992, Gardner signed a measure that outlawed selling "obscene" music to minors in the state of Washington.
-The law went into effect on June 11 of that year, and make record store retailers and their employees criminally liable for selling such music to anyone under the age of 18.
+On March 21, 1992, Gardner signed a measure that outlawed selling "obscene" music to minors in the State of Washington.
+The law went into effect on June 11 of that year, and made record store retailers and their employees criminally liable for selling such music to anyone under the age of 18.